alphagov/govuk-design-system-prototypes/source/design-patterns/patterns/overview/pattern_status/index.html.md

 # Pattern statuses

-## Approved patterns
+## Approved

 Approved patterns have been thoroughly tested and are ready to use in your service.

-To pass point 13 (make the user experience consistent with GOV.UK) in your service assessments, you must use approved GOV.UK design patterns that are relevant to the service you’re building.
+To pass [point 13 (make the user experience consistent with GOV.UK )][point-13] in your [service assessments][service-assessments], you must use approved GOV.UK design patterns that are relevant to the service you’re building.

 ### Creating or changing patterns